Vardoge/synq-getting-started/README.md

 * Use good naming convention such as `bruce-fix-s3-bug`
 * Strive for atomic changes per branch, try to limit it to 2 fixes max
-* PRs should reference an issue (unless its a minor fixes)
 * PRs should have
+  * An issue attached, unless its a minor fix
   * Passing tests (is enforced)
   * Minimum code coverage (is enforced)
   * Minimum one person tagged to review the code
 * PR Reviews should
   * Be short and usually take less than an hour
   * Cleared out quickly to avoid a pile up
-  * Be tagged with at least one reviewer
   * Be reviewed within a day, otherwise the issuer can merge it without an approval
 * "Squash and Merge" branches into master, and its a good habit to delete the merged branch at that time
   * If you need to see the commit history, it can be found in the original PR ( ex: [PR 6](https://github.com/SYNQfm/obaku/pull/6) )